Court Proceedings relating to Arbitration

-In addition to heading the Commercial Division of the High Court (commonly referred to as “the Commercial Court”), the Hon.
-Mr Justice Brian McGovern is also the current designated Arbitration Judge of the High Court with jurisdiction over all arbitration-related applications which come before the High Court under Ireland’s Arbitration Act 2010 which applies the Model Law to all arbitration proceedings in Ireland; both domestic or international.
+The Honourable Mr Justice Barniville is the current designated Arbitration Judge of the High Court with jurisdiction over all arbitration-related applications which come before the High Court under Ireland’s Arbitration Act 2010.
+The Arbitration Act 2010 applies the UNCITRAL Model Law to all arbitration proceedings in Ireland; both domestic or international.

 Order 56, rule 3 RSC provides that the applications brought under the Arbitration Act 2010 are to be commenced by originating notice of motion.
 The one exception is in respect of applications to stay proceedings to arbitration under article 8 of the UNCITRAL Model Law, where such applications are brought by motion on notice in the proceedings concerned.

 Section 11 of the Arbitration Act 2010 provides that there shall be no appeal from any court determination of a stay application; any determination by the High Court of an application for setting aside an award under Article 34 of the Model Law; or of an application under Chapter VIII of the Model Law for the recognition and enforcement of an award made in an international commercial arbitration or pursuant to the Geneva Convention, New York Convention or Washington Convention.